peterbrittain/asciimatics/doc/source/io.rst

     Screen.wrapper(demo)

-If you need more control than this allows, you can fall back to the lower level, environment-specific methods like :py:meth:`.from_curses`.
-This access is deprecated though and may be removed in future releases.
+If you need more control than this allows, you can fall back to using :py:meth:`.open`, but then you have to call :py:meth:`.close` before exiting your application to restore the environment.

 Output
 ------
-Once you have a Screen, the simplest way to output text is using the :py:meth:`.print_at` method.
+Once you have a Screen, the simplest way to output text is using the :py:meth:`~.Scren.print_at` method.
 This allows you to place a string at a desired location in a specified colour.
 The coordinates are zero-indexed starting at the top left of the screen and move down and right, so the example above displays `Hello world!` at (0, 0) which is the top left of the screen.